MarshieBerry/bottle_machine/README.md

-# Smart Bottle Machine Build Version
+# Smart Bottle Machine Build V0.2

 This version uses real hardware inputs and UART between the Raspberry Pi and ESP32.